kite-sdk/kite-docs/labs/1-setting-up-the-quickstart-vm.md

 In this lab, you will get the QuickStart VM running on your laptop.

-Most of you have already downloaded a copy of the VM, but there are thumb drives with images if anyone needs them.

 **Please do not download the VM over the conference wireless!**

 (If you're not at a conference right now, you can [download the VM from Cloudera][qsvm].)

+Most of you have already downloaded a copy of the VM, but there are thumb drives with images if anyone needs them.

+**Please return the thumb drives after you've copied the image**

 [qsvm]: http://www.cloudera.com/content/cloudera/en/downloads/quickstart_vms/cdh-5-3-x.html